rks101/resq/README.md

 2. Sponsored / Paid Access -  as name suggests its pay and publish model.
 Early researchers should avoid it.
 3. Special/companion edition - look for indexing and reputation.

+It is wise to stay away from country-specific predatory journals or controversial journals.